Rudolf Komórek: Beatification process

 The beatification process opened under Pope Paul VI in Taubaté on 31 January 1964 in an informative process that later concluded its work on 20 June 1969; theologians approved his writings as being in line with the faith on 14 June 1974.
 The Congregation for the Causes of Saints granted the decree of validation for the process on 20 April 1990 in Rome.

-The C.C.S. received the Positio in 1992 and was transferred to their consulting theologians on 29 November 1994 in which the cause received approval; the C.C.S. themselves approved the process on 14 March 1995.
-Pope John Paul II declared Komórek to be Venerable on 6 April 1995 after confirming his life of heroic virtue.
+The Congregation for the Causes of Saints received the positio in 1992 and was transferred to their consulting theologians on 29 November 1994 in which the cause received approval; the Congregation themselves approved the process on 14 March 1995.
+Pope John Paul II declared Komórek to be venerable on 6 April 1995 after confirming his life of heroic virtue.
+A miracle attributed to Komórek's intercession was approved on 14 January 2010.
+The postulator assigned to the cause is the Rev. Pierluigi Cameroni and the current vice-postulator is the Bishop Hilario Moser.

-The miracle required for potential beatification – from 1999 – was investigated and later received C.C.S. validation on 10 February 2006 while a medical board met and approved the miracle on 14 January 2010.

-The current postulator assigned to the cause is the Rev. Pierluigi Cameroni and the current vice-postulator is the Bishop Hilario Moser.